Marginal Cost Definition & Formula

-- It is used in financial modeling to optimize the generation of cash flow.
+- Marginal Cost Formula is used in financial modeling to optimize the generation of cash flow.

 The marginal cost at each level of production includes additional costs required to produce the unit of product.
 Practically, analyses are segregated into short-term, long-term, and longest term.
-At each level of production and time period being considered, it include all costs which vary with the level of production and other costs are considered fixed costs whereas practically there in inflation which affects cost in long run and may increase in future.
+At each level of production and period being considered, it includes all costs which vary with the level of production, and other costs are considered fixed costs whereas practically there in inflation, which affects the cost in the long run and may increase in future.

-There are a number of factors that affect marginal cost and application.
+Several factors affect the marginal cost and application.
 Some of them are considered a market failure.
-It also includes information asymmetries the presence of externalities, transaction costs, etc.
+It also includes information asymmetries, the presence of externalities, transaction costs, etc.